 - Networking skills: Many repossession agents are independent contractors who work for themselves and find their clients.
 You can’t be shy about approaching potential clients, such as banks and lenders, and making a connection.

-How to Become a Repo Man
+How Do I Become a Repo Man?

 You’ll want to complete training, know your state’s requirements, earn your certification and join a recovery association.
 While you don’t need to earn a diploma or degree to become a repossession agent, you do need to pick up some licenses, and you may need to complete some training programs.
 It’s also a good idea to earn a certification as a repo agent, since completing a certification program can help you better understand the laws surrounding repossessing a vehicle — it’s the closest thing to repo agent school.

-1. Complete Training
+Complete Training

 Repo agents often use skip tracing methods to track down drivers who might have gone missing or “skipped” town when they fall behind on their car payments.
 Skip tracing requires you to dig deep and learn information about the driver so that you are more likely to discover their whereabouts and, most importantly, the location of the car.